okansungur/CodeQuality/README.md

   <img  src="https://github.com/okansungur/CodeQuality/blob/main/images/sonarpro8.png"><br/>
   SonarQube OverallCode
 </p>
 Now we are ready to open the command prompt as an administrator and paste the code and execute.It will be analayzed and prepared for our web interface.
 After the execution finishes open http://localhost:9000/projects.
 You will see the project name and the summary of analyzes.
-Click on the project explore the details.
+After our analyses form the web interface we will be able to see some categories related with our project.The categories can be listed as Bugs, Vulnerabilities, Security Hotspots, and Code Smells.
+Click on the project to explore the details.

 <p align="center">
   <img  src="https://github.com/okansungur/CodeQuality/blob/main/images/sonarpro9.png"><br/>